 Pack a picnic.
 There is a small cafe before you get to the secret beach.
 It was closed when we visited, but many locals raved as it being the place for lunch, a coffee and a chill to live music.
 Bummer we missed it.

-Western River Cove was one of the standout beaches of Kangaroo Island for us.
-It’s a little off the normal tourist trail, but well worth it.
+Western River Cove was one of the most beautiful beaches on Kangaroo Island for us.
+It’s a little off the normal tourist trail, but well worth fitting it into your Kangaroo Island road trip itinerary.

 Driving back out of Western Cove the scenery turned to red clay and quite Outback looking showcasing the diversity of the island and why you want to spend some time driving around it.